 To avoid future problems, students who receive aid (including student loans) should contact the Financial Aid Office for guidance when considering leaving BCC.
 Students should not just stop attending classes.
-Having instructors withdraw students from their classes is not the same as an official withdrawal from college.
+If you are planning to leave BCC, be sure to initiate an official withdrawal from college.
 Financial aid recipients who withdraw from the College will be responsible for the balance owed BCC after their aid is reduced and returned to federal and state accounts.